flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180707-18-08-07-election-day-and-the-economy.md

     priority for voters during this particular midterm election.
   card_citation: ''
 card_3:
-  card_text: "> “Trump is a bigger factor in midterm voting preferences a\x13 positive or negative a\x13 than any president in more than three decades. “\n> \n> Pew Research, June 20th 2018.
+  card_text: "> “Trump is a bigger factor in midterm voting preferences ax13 positive or negative ax13 than any president in more than three decades. “n> n> Pew Research, June 20th 2018.
 Polling also showed voters want to hear most from candidates about immigration, followed by health care, education, & gun laws."
   card_citation: ''
 card_4:
   card_text: >-